velatech/vela-ussd-android/README.md

 ### Method/Functions BreakDown

-Here we describe what each fucntion does.
+Here we describe what each function does.

 1. #### onUssdSuccess()

-	This is invoked when the `processUSSDResponse(it)` is finished and every thing went fine  as expected.
-It returns the unique `key:String` that was passed during thr call to `dialUssd()` function and and the `USSDREsponse` object.
-The `USSDRespone` object is most likely going tobe different depending on the expected response from the client Api service.
+    This is invoked when the `processUSSDResponse(it)` is finished and everything went fine as expected.
+It returns the unique `key:String` that was passed during the call to `dialUssd()` function and the `USSDREsponse` object.
+The `USSDRespone` object is most likely going to be different depending on the expected response from the client API service.

 2. #### onUssdError(errorMessage:String?)

-	This is invoked after the `processUSSDResponse(it)` is finished and error occuredd during the serialization or error returned from the server after deserialization so that you can display the appropriate error message to the user and invoke the next possible ction due to the error.
-It returns a dtring which is nullable depending on whether the error from server was successfully captured or not.
+    This is invoked after the `processUSSDResponse(it)` is finished and an error occurred during the serialization or error returned from the server after deserialization so that you can display the appropriate error message to the user and invoke the next possible action due to the error.
+It returns a during which is nullable depending on whether the error from the server was successfully captured or not.

 3. #### onUssdInformation(key:String, ussdResponse: UssdResonse)

-	This is invoked after the `processUssdResposnse(it)` is finished and an infrmation is required to be shown to the user for a successful transactio  or for guidiance to the next process.
-It returns the unique `key:string`that was passes duing the invoacation od `dialUssd(code:String, key:string)` and the `UssdResponse` obeject.
+    This is invoked after the `processUssdResposnse(it)` is finished and an information is required to be shown to the user for a successful transaction or for guidance to the next process.
+It returns the unique `key:String`that was passed during the invocation of `dialUssd(code: String, key: String)` and the `UssdResponse` object.

 4. #### toggleButtonState(enable:Boolea)

-	This is invoked whe the ussd starts to dial and when it finishes, You can enable or disable UI interactions depending on the `enable:Boolaean` state to avoid users hitting the dial Ussd button twice.
+    This is invoked when the USSD starts to dial and when it finishes, You can enable or disable UI interactions depending on the `enable: Boolean` state to avoid users hitting the dial USSD button twice.

 5. #### toggleMessageView(show: Boolean, message: String?, isError: Boolean)

     This method is invoked specifically for UI interaction.
 It is used to show user `error `, `success ` or `process ` message.

 ## USSD String Builder

-To build a ussd string, you can use the internal `UssdRequest.Builder()` builUpon method as follows:
+To build a USSD string, you can use the internal `UssdRequest.Builder()` `buildUpon()`  method as follows:

 Java